BACK

 Director Jennifer Yuh Nelson became the first female head of animation at Dreamworks Animation, she is best known for her work on the Kung Fu Panda series.

 Animator Rebecca Sugar is a favorite of Art Director, Hannah Churn’s.
-(She’s also a creative native of the DMV area, like us!)
+(They are also a creative native of the DMV area, like us!)

 “Steven Universe was such a groundbreaking show – beautiful visuals and stories that you just hadn’t really seen with other cartoons”